Exercise 7: More Printing

 And everywhere that Mary went.

-For these next few exercises, you will have the exact same extra credit.
+For these next few exercises, you will have the exact same Study Drills.

 - Go back through and write a comment on what each line does.

-- Read each one backwards or out loud to find your errors.
+- Read each one backward or out loud to find your errors.

 Common Student Questions